paulocerez/concepts-of-programming/README.md

 - ❌ Can make stack traces harder to understand

 ### Anonymous Functions, Lambda Expressions
-Functions without explicit names that can be passed as arguments, stored in variables, and returned from other functions -> Lambda Expressions  as concise syntax for writing anonymous functions, often used for short, one-off operations
+Functions without explicit names that can be passed as arguments, stored in variables, and returned from other functions -> Lambda Expressions  as concise syntax for writing anonymous functions, often used for short, one-off operations.

 ```typescript
 const add = (a: number, b: number) => a + b;